 3. How did the first team of Akashinga take shape and why did you select them specifically?

-From 2009 to 2017 the IAPF ran conservation programs which were largely focused on law enforcement.
+From 2009 to 2017 the IAPF ran conservation programs that were largely focused on law enforcement.
 In conservation, tactics were becoming increasingly militarized across the world in an act of retaliation to poaching and desperation to defend what was left.
 We wanted to explore new methods which reunited conservation and community, so in August 2017 we set out to recruit and train the first all-female, armed anti-poaching unit in the world in an abandoned trophy hunting reserve in Zimbabwe.
 Making over 200 arrests in the first 3 years of operation, these women helped drive an 80% downturn in elephant poaching in Zimbabwe’s Lower and Middle Zambezi Valley, one of the largest remaining populations left on earth.
 The concept has now taken off and we are in the process of training 240 more women for full-time positions as we scale towards 1000 rangers and a portfolio of 20 parks by 2025.

 4. How has Akashinga changed the conservation game?

 The Akashinga program we are running focuses on re-appropriating trophy hunting wilderness areas in Africa that are being left vacant as the hunting industry has a downturn due to less business and shrinking wildlife populations.
 Collectively these areas across Africa are the size of Texas.
-They have equal biodiversity importance as national parks, and generally greater strategic importance as they surround national parks and border communities.
+They have equal biodiversity importance as national parks and generally greater strategic importance as they surround national parks and border communities.

 Historically, these areas have not had great support from the non-profit sector due to the nature of business.
 This lack of support has carried on into the current climate and these blocks are being left to die.
-If we were to advertise that we were going to wipe out 700km2 of national parks across Africa, there would be in international outcry of support.
+If we were to advertise that we were going to wipe out 700km2 of national parks across Africa, there would be an international outcry of support.
 Well, this is happening with these hunting areas, silently, and little is being done about it.
 We have been partnering with local stakeholders and implementing an alternate economic model in Zimbabwe where 20% of the country’s landmass is set aside for hunting.

 5. How has this program helped these women?
 How have you seen their work change local attitudes about the role of women?

 The Akashinga rangers are carrying out one of the most demanding and respected jobs in the world while thriving at it and building their own lives, their families, and their communities in the process.
 For some of these women, joining Akashinga is more than a job but a change in life and an opportunity to feed their families.
 Some of these women have gone through years of domestic abuse and so Akashinga offers them a new start.
 But it does not come easy.
-We put them to test through back breaking exercise.
+We put them to the test through back-breaking exercises.
 We push them to their limits, and when they get to the other side, they emerge stronger, confident, and ready to face any challenge.

 The decision to join Akashinga is not an easy one, as many of the women in the community are threatened by the poachers not to join as they will destroy their homes and even kill their families.
-However, once they harness the will power to join, they can use their skills to fight back and arrest the poachers.
+However, once they harness the willpower to join, they can use their skills to fight back and arrest the poachers.
 Also, it’s important to note that women in the African community are generally trusted due to their motherly instincts.
 Therefore, they can easily form relationships with people in the village and get information on who is a poacher.
 This has helped us attain valuable information on poacher activity which often leads to successful arrests and wildlife being saved.

 6. What are your plans going forward to help end poaching, specifically elephant poaching in

-8. Comment on the topic of breaking stereotypes on gender roles in communities, especially as it relates to conservation and the Akashinga Rangers success story?
+8. Comment on the topic of breaking stereotypes on gender roles in communities, especially as it relates to conservation and the Akashinga Ranger’s success story?

 For us, the proof has been in the results really.
 Akashinga focuses on the exclusive employment of women to manage and protect these areas.
 The pilot area became the only nature reserve in the world to be protected by women, and the economics involved with doing things this way shifted the entire strategic approach of conservation.
 We chose to put women at the center of the model, focusing on their personal vision and development, and the results have been nothing short of inspirational as much as they have really aided in community development.
-When a community is witnessing positive changes through inspired guidance, conservation becomes an automatic biproduct led by the communities themselves.
+When a community is witnessing positive changes through inspired guidance, conservation becomes an automatic byproduct led by the communities themselves.